-Ordinary differential equations and associated Initial Value Problems are common in engineering, since engineering systems affect the transformation of signals which often involve their rate of change, that is their derivatives.
-In engineering units most of the time you use linear ordinary differential equations of second order, with constant coefficients.
+Ordinary differential equations and associated Initial Value Problems are common in science and engineering, because scientific and engineering systems often effect transformations of signals, which involve their rates of change, that is their derivatives.

+In many of your science and engineering courses you will be using linear ordinary differential equations of second order, with constant coefficients.